lmflolo/portfolio-project-1/README.md

 ![Footer](assets/documentation/readme-footer.PNG)

 #### The Gallery Page ####
   - The gallery is fully responsive and will provide the user with images to see more of the previous projects that the business has done.
   - This section is valuable to the user as they will be able to easily identify the type of buildings that the business owner has designed in the past.

 ![Gallery](assets/documentation/readme-gallery.png)

 #### The Contact Page ####

-  - This page will allow the user to contact the website owner with a business enquiry or any questions they may have.
+  - The contact page will allow the user to contact the website owner with a business enquiry or any questions they may have.
 The user will be able to freely write their message in a text area.
 The user will be required to submit their first name, last name, and email address.
   - An asterisk indicates to the user which input fields are required.
+  - This page provides value to the user through interaction with the website, and as a means to get in touch in a quick and convenient way.

 ![Contact Page](assets/documentation/readme-contact.png)

 #### The Form Feedback Page ####

-- This page appears after a user correctly fills out the contact form and clicks the submit button.
+- The form feedback page appears after a user correctly fills out the contact form and clicks the submit button.
 - The header and navigation menu remains at the top of the page for easy navigation, and a link is provided to take the user back to the previous page.
 - This page provides value to the user as feedback to let them know the form was successfully submitted, and allows them to easily navigate back to the other pages.